sohailc/pysweep2.0/README.md

 # PySweep 2.0 interface and design decisions
 ## Introduction
-PySweep is a framework intended to be used on top of qcodes [QCoDeS](https://github.com/QCoDeS/Qcodes) for defining measurements flexibly.
-At the most general level, a measurement has dependent and independant variables that we need to define.
-We need to specify:
+PySweep is a framework intended to be used on top of qcodes [QCoDeS](https://github.com/QCoDeS/Qcodes) in order to define measurements flexibly.
+At the most general level, a measurement has dependent and independant variables with setup and clean up methods.
+These need to be specified somehow.
+We intend the following structure:
-1) The values of the indepedent variables and how to address an instrument to set the specified values
-2) How to retrieve the dependent variables from instruments
-3) How to setup the instruments before the experiment
-4) How to clean up after the experiment

-For the first two points above, we propose to encode these in a dictionary structure as follows:

 ```python
  measurement_table = {